 In 1985, agriculture made up 37.2% of Vietnam's GDP.

-In December 1986, at the Sixth National Congress of the Communist Party of Vietnam (CPV), reformist politicians replaced the "old guard" government with new leadership, led by Nguyễn Văn Linh, who became the party's new general secretary and implemented Đổi Mới reforms, transitioning Vietnam to a "socialist-oriented market economy".
+In December 1986, at the Sixth National Congress of the Communist Party of Vietnam, reformist politicians led by Nguyễn Văn Linh replaced the old guard, implementing Đổi Mới reforms to transition to a socialist-oriented market economy.

-In 1986, the Sixth National Congress of the CPV introduced socialist-oriented market economic reforms as part of the Đổi Mới reform programme, encouraging private ownership and restructuring state enterprises.
+In 1986, the Sixth National Congress of the CPV introduced socialist-oriented market economic reforms as part of the Đổi Mới reform programme, encouraging private ownership in industry, commerce, and agriculture.

-In 1986, the Vietnam Post and Telecommunications General Corporation (now VNPT Group) retained its monopoly over telecommunications services in Vietnam.
+In 1986, the VNPT Group's monopoly on telecommunications services in Vietnam ended.

-Since 1986, Vietnam's urbanisation rates have surged rapidly after the Vietnamese government implemented the Đổi Mới economic programme.
+Since 1986, Vietnam's urbanisation rates have surged rapidly after the Vietnamese government implemented the Đổi Mới economic program.

 In 1989, agriculture's share of Vietnam's GDP was 42%.

-From 1990 to 1997, as a result of the economic reforms, Vietnam achieved approximately 8% annual gross domestic product (GDP) growth.
+Between 1990 and 1997, Vietnam achieved approximately 8% annual gross domestic product (GDP) growth as a result of the Đổi Mới reforms.

 Under Article 70 of the 1992 Constitution of Vietnam, all citizens enjoy freedom of belief and religion.